aturpin88/Spatial-images-from-temporal-data/README.md

 # Spatial images from temporal data: code details

-Python implementation of the article: 3D imaging with a single, time-resolving detector.
+Python implementation of the article: Spatial images from temporal data.
 We present our multiplayer perceptron (MLP) model, we give pre-trained weights (se below for download link), test data, and code to implement the model.

 ## Citation